ndg8743/sous-app/README.md

 ## GitHub Pages Deployment

 1. Push to GitHub
-2. Go to Settings > Pages > Select "GitHub Actions" as source
+2. Go to Settings > Actions > General > Set "Workflow permissions" to "Read and write"
-3. Set "Workflow permissions" to "Read and write" in Settings > Actions > General
+3. The GitHub Actions workflow will automatically deploy to GitHub Pages

 The site will be available at `https://[username].github.io/sous-app/`